Work of the Board

 According to the Board’s rules of procedure, seven ordinary meetings shall normally be held each year, in addition to the statutory meeting.
 The Board can also meet whenever circumstances demand.

-In 2019, the Board held one statutory meeting, seven ordinary meetings and three extra meetings, a total of eleven meetings.
-The Board meetings in 2019 were held in Stockholm, with the exception of two held in connection with the Annual General Meeting in April, which was in Linköping.
+In 2020, the Board held one statutory meeting, seven ordinary meetings and nine extra meetings, a total of seventeen meetings.
+The Board meetings in 2020 were held in Stockholm.
+The Board has during October 2020 visited Kockums' operations in Karlskrona and Surveillance's operations in Gothenburg.

 During the year, the Board was assisted by the Secretary of the Board of Directors, General Counsel Annika Bäremo, who is not a member of the Board.

-In 2019, the Board especially focused on issues relating to major projects such as Gripen NG to Brazil, Gripen E to Sweden, A26 to Sweden, GlobalEye to the United Arab Emirates and the T-7A jet trainer to the U.S Air Force as well as other significant export and marketing issues.
-The Board also worked during the year worked with specific strategic matters, matters related to effects of the Covid-19 pandemic and the appointment of two new deputy CEOs, Christian Luiga and Anders Carp.
+In 2020, the Board especially focused on issues relating to major projects such as Gripen NG to Brazil, Gripen E to Sweden, A26 to Sweden, GlobalEye to the United Arab Emirates and the T-7A jet trainer to the U.S Air Force as well as other significant export and marketing issues.
+The Board has also during the year worked with specific strategic matters, matters related to effects of the Covid-19 pandemic and the appointment of two new deputy CEOs, Christian Luiga and Anders Carp.
 In 2020, the company arranged one special information session for the Board members, where they received detailed information on i.a.
 Gripen, certain market opportunities and strategic considerations.

 The work in the committees represents an important part of the Board’s work.
 After each meeting of the Audit and Remuneration Committees, the respective Chairman submits a report to the Board on the issues that were dealt with at the meeting.
 The Board then adopts resolutions on any matters prepared by the committees.